JesseEmond/blitz-2024-registration/README.md

 skip ahead to the next tick where something will happen (a hit or a spawn), instead of updating one tick at a time.
 This gave a throughput more than twice as fast of simulations/second!
 I also added multithreading to run multiple MCTS searches in parallel.
-There were other ideas in this [MCTS Survey paper](http://www.incompleteideas.net/609%20dropbox/other%20readings%20and%20resources/MCTS-survey.pdf) that seemed good to try, but I stopped there.
+Both ideas allow searching more thoroughly under the same compute budget.
+There were other ideas in this
+[MCTS Survey paper](http://www.incompleteideas.net/609%20dropbox/other%20readings%20and%20resources/MCTS-survey.pdf)
+that seemed good to try, but I stopped there.

-In any case, I did not see a score higher than 5000 points after the fact!
+In any case, I still did not see a score higher than 5000 points after the fact!
 Phew!

+Thanks Coveo for such a fun challenge, as usual!